 Pushing for more & better protective orders

-Protective orders, when paired with good safety planning, work well
+Protective orders, when paired with a good safety plan, work well

 Safety planning is still essential.
 Temporary shelter may still be needed.
-For some offenders, criminal charges and incarceration are the only language that works.
-Each survivor in Montgomery County who wants help should have access to a victim advocate who can help with a safety plan.
+For some offenders, criminal charges and incarceration are the only option that will keep a victim safe.
+Each survivor in Montgomery County seeking protection should have access to a victim advocate who can help with a safety plan.

 Victims deserve rapid, comprehensive legal protection that works

-It’s easy to judge domestic violence victims; of course they should seek help, right?
+Some may think it’s a simple choice for domestic violence victims to seek help.
 But domestic violence victims greatly increase their risk of injury when they take steps toward independence.
 Abusers who are losing control often lash out.
-So when a victim comes to court and asks for legal protection we owe it to him or her to offer rapid, comprehensive, legal protection that works.
+So when victims come to court and ask for legal protection, we owe it to them to offer rapid, comprehensive, legal protection that works.